averias/phpredis-bloom/docs/BLOOM-FILTER-COMMANDS.md

-Both RedisBloomClient and BloomFilter object can be configured with a specific connection to Redis when they are created by providing a configuration array to `RedisBloomFactory::createClient(array $config)` or `RedisBloomFactory::createBloomFilter(string $filterName, array $config)`, even you can provide a configuration array to RedisBloomFactory, `RedisBloomFactory(array $config)`, and all clients and BloomFilter object created by the factory will be using that configuration.
+Both RedisBloomClient and BloomFilter object can be configured with a specific connection to Redis when they are created by providing a configuration array to `RedisBloomFactory::createClient(array $config)` or `RedisBloomFactory::createBloomFilter(string $filterName, array $config)`, even you can provide a configuration array to RedisBloomFactory, `RedisBloomFactory(array $config)`, and all clients and BloomFilter objects created by the factory will be using that configuration.
 Please take a look at `examples/factory.php` to know how to provide configuration options.

 ## Commands